Funguser/INFO7390_FinalProject/README.md

 save_images(df, ImageToLabelDict)
 ```

 #### G(2) Train without "New_whale" class
 Since the category "New_Whale" is an ambiguous category, contain a lot of photos(more than 800) with various features, which would lead a large amount of noise, so in some of our model, we train the model without this category.
 All we need to do is just findout the output filepath in the last part and delete the "new-whale" folder.

 #### G(3) Set up attributes
+**Different model have different size requirement, for InceptionV3 is 224x224, for ResNet50 we keep the same, but for VGG19 we change it to 299x299.**

 ```python
 IM_WIDTH, IM_HEIGHT = 224, 224  # fixed size for InceptionV3
 NB_EPOCHS = 60